alem0lars/configs_book/README.md

 The links for the main contents are inside [SUMMARY.md](./SUMMARY.md).

-You can find them useful to have a abstract vision of the whole content.
+You can find them useful to have a high-level vision of the whole content.

 ## License